floft/linux-control/README.md

 ## Currently supported commands
 Each of these works for "laptop" or "desktop", but I'll use "laptop" for these examples.
-You first would say "Okay Google, talk to Linux Control" or append these with "Ask Linux Control."
-Note this also works for variants of these, but this gives the idea.
+You first would say "Okay Google, talk to Linux Control" or prepend these with "Ask Linux Control," e.g. "Ask Linux Control to turn on my laptop."
+Note the exact wording here is not required, but these will give the general idea.

  * Commands
    - Turn on my laptop. *(via Wake-on-LAN, i.e. only works if your laptop/desktop is on the same LAN as the server, and you need to set the MAC address via the website)*